TEXAS DECEPTIVE TRADE PRACTICES ACT

 What is the Texas Deceptive Trade Practices Act?

 The Texas Deceptive Trade Practices Act or DTPA is one of the most important consumer statutes.
-This statute developed out of the Texas legislature recognizing that consumers need to be protected from fraudulent business practices.
+This statute developed out of the Texas legislature, recognizing that consumers need to be protected from fraudulent business practices.
 The law encourages victims of dishonest companies to file lawsuits which serve to incentivize businesses to act fairly and honestly.
+Specifically, the Deceptive Trade Practices Act aims to protect consumers from misleading or deceptive acts such as the following.

 What Does the DTPA Do?